Emeritus Professor Roger Byard

 He is an alumnus of 6 universities: the University of Tasmania, The University of Adelaide, the University of South Australia (Australia), McMaster University, the University of Toronto and the University of Ottawa (Canada).

-He has a specific interest in sudden infant and childhood death, and general forensic research, and has published over 1,000 chapters and peer-reviewed papers (>550 first authorships).
+He has a specific interest in sudden infant and childhood death, in addition to more general forensic research, and has published 982 peer-reviewed papers and 145 chapters (>550 first authorships, with >1,000 publications listed on Pubmed).

 In 2005 he was one of the top 10 most prolific authors of papers published in the leading forensic science and legal medicine journals 1981-2003 (Int J Leg Med 2005;119:59-65).